Calling for a Federal Inquiry on Link Between Campaign Donations and Utah’s $53 Million Coal-Port Payout

 This reality is reflected across the U.S. coal industry.

 On the same day that the Utah Legislature approved its $53 million folly, Arch Coal announced it was canceling its longstanding plan for the Otter Creek mine project in Montana.
 That mine was supposed to have supplied coal for both export from the West Coast and for domestic use, but neither market has any need for what would’ve come out of Otter Creek.
-Nor is their any need for more Utah coal.
+Nor is there any need for more Utah coal.

 A few days before Arch’s announcement, Alpha Natural Resources, which has holdings in eastern U.S. coal and in the Powder River Basin of Montana and Wyoming, announced a bankruptcy reorganization plan.
 Alpha is now selling its interest in the coal-export Dominion Terminal in Virginia, which happens to be one of the few remaining U.S. terminals still used regularly to ship coal.
 Much of Alpha’s metallurgical coal-export reserves are also up for sale, and Alpha has put its Powder River Basin holdings on the block, too, preferring to work a smaller metallurgical market from whatever’s left of its eastern coal reserves.
 Clearly the industry is in trouble.